 Over the years, the face tends to lose muscle volume, a direct result of collagen levels in the skin decreasing.
 Loss of collagen leads to a hollow, almost grumpy facial appearance, which makes many aging patients appear visibly older.
 Soft or dermal tissue fillers are injectables powerful enough to restore lost volume in the face, and help flatten marionette lines, nasolabial folds, cheek and eye wrinkles, and more.

-Dermal fillers such as Belotero, Sculptra, Rasiesse, Restylane, and Juvederm can heal the loss of fullness around the cheeks, brow, nose, jawline, mouth, and eyes.
+Dermal fillers such as Belotero, Sculptra for face, Rasiesse, Restylane, and Juvederm can heal the loss of fullness around the cheeks, brow, nose, jawline, mouth, and eyes.
 Specific types of dermal tissue fillers can also be injected to plump up thin lips and treat wrinkles.
 Many cosmetic surgeons use fillers made of Hyaluronic acid (HA), Poly-L-lactic acid, and Calcium Hydroxylapatite (CaHA).
 Unlike Botox, dermal fillers are an FDA-approved solution for rejuvenating the skin and can last anywhere between a few months to two years, depending on the patient’s needs and facial response.

 Laser Resurfacing and IPL